 Camp for Champs is a special camp for children with epilepsy.
-The three-hour sessions, from 9:30 AM until 12:30 PM, offer therapeutic horseback riding, farm activities, water play and crafts to children with epilepsy from 4 to 12 years of age.
+Held on four consecutive Mondays (july 21, 28 and August 4 and 11), are three-hour sessions, from 9:30 AM until 12:30 PM, offer therapeutic horseback riding, farm activities, water play and crafts to children with epilepsy from 4 to 12 years of age.

 Belinda Harding, a certified therapeutic riding instructor and her staff offer a world of horses and green fields on the Rail Fence Farm located near Centerburg in Knox County.
 Children will have the opportunity to participate in a number of activities while their safety is ensured by trained volunteers.
 An occupational therapist will also be available to provide positioning therapy on horseback.